QED1224/Toontown-Resources/Guide.md

 - If you believe `atkTrack == NPCSOS` *does not contain* a typo, the following is required of you:
     1. You need to assume that `atkTrack == NPCSOS` is used as an error-checking conditional, which should never evaluate to True during normal execution.

 You're probably wondering which option is more likely, right?
 I believe that the `__getActualTrackLevel` holds the answer.
-If we can establish exactly what this function was designed to do, we can also provide a conclusive asnwer to the first part of this question.
+If we can establish exactly what this function was designed to do, we can also provide a conclusive answer to the first part of this question.
 Let's take a look at it.

 ```python
 # The first question that needs to be answered here is what are the possible